yukai-yang/RieszRE_Experiments/README.md

 # RieszRE_Experiments

-All the R code for experiments in the paper "Design-Based Inference under Random Potential Outcomes via Riesz Representation"
+All the R code for experiments in the paper [Design-Based Inference under Random Potential Outcomes via Riesz Representation](https://arxiv.org/abs/2505.01324).